devkjoon/devkjoon/README.md

 ## 🧐 About

-- ‍Loves being committed to an active lifestyle
+- ‍Committed to an active lifestyle
 - Enthusiastic to participate in Hackathons
-- Passionate about educating myself of software development and core principles
+- Passionate about educating myself of software development and principles
 - Currently a coding bootcamp student in training
 - I love public speaking and have been a host for many events